Outsourcing Waste Management? 7 Important Qualities to Look for in an Onsite Partner

 - Other systems to save time/money.
 Consolidating waste saves time on waste disposal and money on less outlets in the long run.
 See what providers offer for these types of solutions.
 We find the pack-as-you-go method is the most efficient method for waste disposal.

 Your onsite waste partner should manage the entire hazardous waste life cycle, from waste generation, to handling, to transportation, to disposal.
 Using EPA's cradle-to-grave hazardous waste management system shows that they have an understanding of the process and they are not just targeting your business for the end product.
 Devising an effective commercial waste management program is all about problem solving.
 Make sure your waste partner focuses on waste minimization, which means fixing the waste process to generate less waste.
 This will save your company money by spending less on waste disposal.

 While this is not an absolute requirement, it is certainly helpful to partner with a company who has experience in your industry/niche.
 If you are a research laboratory, you want to partner with a firm that understands research labs and has experience in the setting to suit your needs.

-Overall, while choosing a waste management provider to manage your onsite programs can seem like a daunting task, it is less stressful if you know what to look for in a partner.
+Overall, while choosing a waste partner to manage your onsite programs can seem like a daunting task, it is less stressful if you know what to look for in a partner.
 Keep the characteristics above in mind to ensure you are partnering with the right business for your organization.
-If you're in the hunt for an onsite waste management partner, click the link below to learn more about how Triumvirate can help your business!
+If you're in the hunt for an onsite EHS and waste management partner, click the link below to learn more about our EHSOne program!